Cross Mountain Ranch

 This prominent legacy ranch has all the amenities of a sustainable and profitable working cattle and sheep ranch.
 Along with lodging located in the Upper Ranch at the historic Pyramid Peak Guest Ranch and in the Lower Ranch at the historic Victorian Sevens Ranch there are also numerous barns, shops, livestock handling facilities, and manager and employee housing for day to day operations.

-Water is king on Cross Mountain Ranch and offers 12 miles of the Yampa River, 6 miles of the Little Snake River, and 2.5 miles of the Williams Fork River, as well as numerous additional streams, creeks and alpine lakes.
+Water is king on Cross Mountain Ranch and offers 12 miles of the Yampa River, 6 miles of the Little Snake River, and frontage on the Williams Fork River, as well as numerous additional streams, creeks and alpine lakes.
 Most importantly, the ranch is blessed with valuable and historic water rights that irrigate hundreds of acres of meadows and pastures that rest alongside the rivers.
 There are 102 individually identified water rights including a total of 479.83 acre feet of storage and 108.24 cfs of direct flow rights.
 These rights are recognized as some of the most senior water rights on the Yampa River Basin and by themselves represent a long-term investment opportunity.
 More details are available to qualified prospects.

 This is truly one of the most unique ranches in the West and it is spectacular in its beauty, geology, history, recreation, and wildlife habitat.
 In December 2014, Colorado Cattlemen’s Agricultural Land Trust, along with multiple other organizations, established a 16,000-conservation easement to protect key sage grouse habitat on Cross Mountain Ranch.
 This effort was a part of the larger state-wide attempt to preserve grouse habitat supported by Governor John Hickenlooper, who said, “Thanks to the family of Cross Mountain Ranch and their neighboring ranch families, we’re seeing the power of voluntary conservation to keep the vast sage grouse lands intact where it matters most in our state and nationally.”